Skip to main content

 Must-Try Dishes: Lasagna alla Nonna, Spaghetti al Pomodoro, Mushroom Risotto

-What makes it special: Traditional lasagna alla Nonna and classic Italian pasta in a friendly trattoria
+What Makes it Special: Traditional lasagna alla Nonna and classic Italian pasta in a friendly trattoria